cumulusmx/CumulusMX-DistributionFiles/interface/ai2/ReadMe.txt

 Current Readings
 ~~~~~~~~~~~~~~~~
 As well as Font Awesome icons, Outdoor Temperature and Pressure show an indicator for rising, falling or static; Rainfall Rate also shows an indicator for the severity of the rate: one, two or three raindrops.
-If it is not raining the image is a raindrop with a green cross.
+If it is not raining the image is a raindrop with a red circle with an oblique line.

 Also included on this page is a green icon if the readings are still being received.

 Gauges
 ~~~~~~
-The gauges page includes the forcast scroller used on the default public website.
+The gauges page includes the forecast scroller used on the default public website.
 If you don't want it simply add the style 'w3-hide' to line 205 of the ai-gauges.html page.

 Charts
 ~~~~~~